Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ### One-time workbook setup

-After the solution is deployed, you will get a basic graphical overview in the dashboard.
+After the solution is deployed, you will see a basic graphical overview in the Power BI dashboard.
 To get numeric outputs, you will need configure an Excel template for interacting with the solution.
 Download the [template](https://aka.ms/pricingxls) and open it.
-It has multiple tabs, each corresponding to a task in pricing analysis.
+The Excel workbook has multiple tabs, each corresponding to a task in pricing analysis.

-The configuration means connecting the appropriate web services to the workbook.
+Configuration requires connecting the appropriate web services to the workbook.
-Please connect these services by pasting their request-response URL and into the AzureML plugin.
+Please connect these services by pasting their request-response URL into the AzureML plugin.
 The URLs and keys are displayed at the final CIQS page, which you can access from the [Deployments section of CIQS](https://start.cortanaintelligence.com/Deployments).
 You can also see all of your services [here](https://services.azureml.net).

-Detailed connection instructions are found in the worksheet, on the "Instructions" tab.
+Detailed connection instructions are found in the workbook, on the "Instructions" tab.
-After adding the services, save the Excel spreadsheet under an appropriate name; we use <tt>AnalysisTemplate.xsls</tt> and share with users in your organization.
+After adding the services, save the Excel workbook under an appropriate name; we use <tt>AnalysisTemplate.xsls</tt> and share it with users in your organization.
-This configured workbook template will be used to load data output from the analytical pipeline.
+This configured workbook template will be used to receive data output from the analytical pipeline.

 ### Step-By-Step Visual Studio Deployment

-It is possible to deploy the elements of the solution with a few clicks from their Visual Studio solution files, using Cloud Explorer.
+For modification of the solution, it is possible to deploy the elements of the solution with a few clicks from their Visual Studio solution files, using Cloud Explorer.
-The advantage of this method is that you have source control of any modification you are making to the solution, and is appropriate for developers and integrators.
-It requires the full solution source code If you are a Microsoft partner, please contact us to arrange access for customer deployments.
+The advantage of this method is that you have source control of any modification you are making to the solution, as is appropriate for developers and integrators.
+It requires the full solution source code.
+If you are a Microsoft partner, please contact us to arrange access.

 ## Connecting Your Data